unff/Escoba/README.md

 - [x] play with Fox
 - [x] remove focus on the balance when you press Enter
 - [x] editing balance creates a transaction
-- [ ] gunDB can't store non-string date objects.
-More fuel for firebase?
 - [x] add custom Transaction (note) modal for creating notes
+- [ ] transaction types should be color coded.

+## Future consideration

+- [ ] add bill tracking to this.
+See billtrack section below
 - [ ] custom Note transactions should be deletable and/or modifiable
+- [ ] convert to Firebase
+- [ ] grocery list module addon
-- [ ] transaction types should be color coded.
+- [ ] account reporting.
+Chart.js or something.

 ## Box o' UX stuff